-Tips and Resources for Summer SAT Prep, ACT Prep and PSAT Prep
+Tips and Resources for SAT Prep, ACT Prep and PSAT Prep

 1. Determine Your Target Score

-In the example below, UCLA's middle 50% ACT score range is between 28 and 34.
-This means 25% of enrolled freshmen at UCLA scored below 28 on the ACT and 25% scored above 34.
-The remaining 50% of enrolled freshmen scored between 28 and 34.
-If you hope to be admitted to UCLA, your target ACT score would fall at the higher end of this range and preferably above it.
+In the example below, University of Texas at Austin’s middle 50% ACT score range is between 26 and 33.
+This means 25% of enrolled freshmen at UT Austin scored below 26 on the ACT and 25% scored above 33.
+The remaining 50% of enrolled freshmen scored between 26 and 33.
+If you hope to be admitted to UT Austin, your target ACT score would fall at the higher end of this range and preferably above it.

 How to find ACT and SAT Score Averages on CollegeData

-Your target score might also be influenced by scholarships from colleges or private organizations, which sometimes have a minimum SAT or ACT score to qualify.
-For example, to qualify for the $20,000 Chancellor Scholarship at the University of Kansas, students must have at least a 32 on the ACT or 1420 on the SAT.
+Your target score might also be influenced by scholarships from private organizations or colleges, which sometimes have a minimum SAT or ACT score to qualify.

 If you’re studying for the PSAT, keep in mind the average scores for National Merit Scholarship consideration.
 The qualifying scores change each year and differ by state.
 Check with your guidance counselor to find out the qualifying scores for your state.